The Joyce Family Foundation Bursary

 - Supplemental Questions

-- Describe the personal challenges or adversities you have faced and explain how these experiences have shaped your resilience, motivation, and readiness for post‑secondary studies.
+- Describe the personal challenges or adversities you have faced (social and/or financial) and explain how these experiences have shaped your resilience, motivation, and readiness for post‑secondary studies.

 - Reflect on your connection to Northern Ontario and discuss how your experiences in your community have influenced your character, aspirations, and commitment to succeeding in university, including your willingness to work with a mentor throughout your degree.